Term Life Insurance Quotes

 Simplified Issue

 Simplified issue is the next step up from Guaranteed issue.
-In this type of life insurance underwriting, applicants are asked brief questions regarding their health, but are still not required to take a medical examination.
+In this type of life insurance underwriting, applicants are asked brief questions regarding their health but are still not required to take a medical examination.

 Because this means most people qualify for coverage, as with guaranteed issue, rates are also expected to be fairly high.
 The reason for this is that without proper knowledge of your health history, insurance companies assume the risk that you could die before your policy is through, leading them to have to pay out your policy’s benefit.
 As a result, premiums for these types of policies are higher to reflect the higher risk taken on by the insurer.